Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 The major causes of gambling addiction include diagnosed psychiatric disorders, increased release of dopaminergic and opioidergic signals, and genetic and environmental factors, as described by Prof. Dr. David C Hodgins in a study published in The Lancet.

 The symptoms of gambling addiction are gambling despite knowing the negative consequences, hiding gambling, chasing losses, stealing money to gamble, and lying.
-These symptoms of gambling addiction can be treated by psychological and pharmacological intervention.
+These symptoms of gambling addiction are treated by psychological and pharmacological intervention.

 The signs and symptoms of internet addiction are headache, insomnia, poor nutrition, loss of interest in leisure activities, internet usage in social gatherings, anxiety, isolation, and feelings of guilt.